akhilcjose/NLProc-Proj-M-Homework/Homework_week_3/README.md

-# 🔍 FAISS-Based Semantic Retriever
+# 🔍 Retriever Class

-This project implements a reusable Python class (`Retriever`) that supports vector-based semantic search over text documents using **SentenceTransformers** for embeddings and **FAISS** for fast similarity search.
+Reusable Python class (`Retriever`) that supports vector-based semantic search over text documents using **SentenceTransformers** for embeddings and **FAISS** for fast similarity search.
 It supports `.txt` and `.pdf` files and is ideal for querying large text corpora semantically.

 ---